Q&A with Nubia Assata

 With YouTube videos amassing millions of views Jake Zeeman is the filmmaker set to keep you entertained throughout lockdow.

-Meet the Birmingham based photographer shooting some of the U.K. and U.S's biggest stars.
-With festival season sadly drawing to a close, and summer coming to an end, photographs are our ways of holding on to some of the magic of the exuberance summer held.
-Whether you know who he is or not, you'll probably have seen the photographic work of Jonathan Williams doing the rounds covering the U.K.'s biggest festivals and gigs.
+Meet the Birmingham based photographer shooting some of the 🇬🇧 and 🇺🇸 biggest stars.
+Whether you know it or not, you'll probably have seen this photographer's work doing the rounds covering the U.K.'s biggest festivals and gigs.

 In this exclusive interview Jinsun Park tells us about her inspirations, London's Korean community and her new book "Two Times Or Maybe More".